All in the Family: History and production

 Lear said the idea for All in the Family came to him after he read an article in Variety magazine on the successful British sitcom Till Death Us Do Part.
 He said he immediately knew it portrayed a relationship just like the one between his father and himself.
-However, in a 2025 episode of the podcast Let's Talk About That!, Struthers disputed that claim, saying that idea originated with O'Connor, who had seen Till Death Us Do Part during a visit to the U.K. O'Connor, she said, wanted to produce an American version but couldn't get the necessary backing as an actor alone.
-Eventually he got the idea to Lear who backed it and put it into production without crediting O'Connor.
-She said she waited until after Lear died to share what she knew.
+However, in a 2025 episode of the podcast Let's Talk About That!, Sally Struthers disputed Lear's account and claimed that idea originated with O'Connor, who had seen Till Death Us Do Part during a visit to the U.K. O'Connor, she said, wanted to produce an American version but couldn't get the necessary backing as an actor alone.
+Eventually he suggested the idea to Lear who liked it and put it into production without crediting O'Connor.
+Struthers claimed that she waited until after Lear had died to reveal what she knew.

-Lear bought the rights to the show and incorporated his own family experiences with his father into the show.
+Lear bought the rights to the program and incorporated his own family experiences with his father into the show.
 Lear's father would tell Lear's mother to "stifle herself" and she would tell Lear's father "you are the laziest white man I ever saw" (two "Archieisms" that found their way onto the show).

 The original pilot was titled Justice for All and was developed for ABC.
 Tom Bosley, Jack Warden, and Jackie Gleason were all considered for the role of Archie Bunker.
 In fact, CBS wanted to buy the rights to the original show and retool it specifically for Gleason, who was under contract to them, but producer Lear beat out CBS for the rights and offered the show to ABC.
 Mickey Rooney was offered the role but turned it down as he felt the character was "un-American".

 In the pilot, Carroll O'Connor and Jean Stapleton played Archie and Edith Justice.
 Kelly Jean Peters played Gloria and Tim McIntire played her husband, Richard.
 It was taped in October 1968 in New York City.
 After screening the first pilot, ABC gave the producers more money to shoot a second pilot, titled Those Were the Days, which Lear taped in February 1969 in Hollywood.
 Candice Azzara played Gloria and Chip Oliver played her husband Dickie.
 D'Urville Martin played Lionel Jefferson in both pilots.